 Do I need to show the source of funds for the investment?

-What is the validity period of the residency certificate and the residence card?
+What is the validity period of the residence card?

 What does the MPRP grant?

-The MPRP (Malta Permanent Residence Program) grants permanent residency rights in Malta to the primary applicant and their immediate family members in exchange for a qualifying financial contribution to the Maltese economy.
+The MPRP grants permanent residency rights in Malta in exchange for a qualifying financial contribution.
+This grants applicants the right to visa free travel within Europe’s Schengen Area.

 Who can apply as the main applicant under the MPRP?